Check the regulations with your municipality

-Income tax and VAT deductions for home businesses
+Taxes for home businesses

 - Is your business space separate from your living space?
 Does it have a separate entrance and separate toilet facilities?
 And could you let it to a third party?
 If this is the case, you may be able to deduct some of the costs of the business part of your home.